handresen/mariagdkdoc/pages/coregdk/styling/core_styling_track.md

 {% include image.html file="./core/maria_2102_track_styling_html_m573ba0f5.png" %}

-Stylesets are used by a client side track store within the MARIA 2012 track core to perform track styling.
+Stylesets are used by a client side track store within the Maria GDK track core to perform track styling.
 The track stores are accessible through *ITrackLayerViewModel.ClientTrackStores*.

 {% include image.html file="./core/maria_2102_track_styling_html_m557004a4.png" %}

 The styleset can be set either directly through *IClientTrackStoreManager.TrackStores[id].Styleset* or by calling *ITrackLayerViewModel.SetTracksStyle(id, xmlRep)*.
 The NGTester application uses the last method to set track styling.

-Note that the tracks contained in theclient trackstores are continuously updated by the Maria 2012 track core.
+Note that the tracks contained in theclient trackstores are continuously updated by the Maria GDK track core.
 This is done by fetching tracks from a track service and applying the service data packages to the client track store.

 ### Style evaluation and display tracks